-DEFRA recently published its objectives for a mandatory biodiversity net gain (BNG) policy in England, while Natural England has also announced an updated biodiversity metric 2.0.
+Following the 2019 publication of DEFRA’s objectives for a mandatory biodiversity net gain (BNG) policy in England, Natural England recently published Biodiversity Metric 3.0 and the long awaited Environment Bill is anticipated to receive royal assent in autumn 2021.
 TEP’s Associate Ecologist Anne Pritchard takes a look at the key points of the new policy.

 10% Uplift Needed

-The metric encompasses a wider range of habitat types than version 1.0, including green and brown roofs, SUDS features and street trees.
+The metrics encompass a wide range of habitat types that can be included in development proposals, including green and brown roofs, SUDS features and street trees.
 It also includes metrics for linear habitats like hedgerows and watercourses.
 In fact the accompanying guidance document references two research papers about hedgerows published by one of our very own Principal Ecologists, Dr Mike Walker!

 Some developments exempted

 Exemptions will apply to constrained, small and brownfield sites depending on qualifying criteria.
 Nationally significant infrastructure and marine projects are currently exempted while further development of workable approaches is undertaken with stakeholders.
 These will eventually be included.